Effects of weather on sport: Precipitation

 When the rain is excessive an event might be canceled because of a waterlogged pitch.
 Winter sports can sometimes be canceled due to the amount of snow on the ground, be it too little or too much.

+In bandy, the game time (which normally is 2×45 minutes) can be sliced up in more but shorter periods if snowfall requires the playing filed to be shoveled.

 Wind

 Wind can blow the equipment in a sporting event, changing the direction or travel of a ball.
 In golf the wind levels may influence the way a shot is taken.

 A headwind can slow runners, while they may gain wind assistance from a tailwind.

 Some sports rely on the presence of wind, especially surface water sports.

 Visibility

 Some sports cannot be played if there is insufficient visibility as it can make them dangerous or can be disadvantageous to a competitor.
 Cricket test matches often finish when the umpire decides that the light level is too low and the timing of this can sometimes be controversial.
 The difficulties of playing in bad light conditions is also disputed.
 Some events are called off when there is heavy fog.

 The position of the sun can be a disadvantage to some competitors.
 In some circumstances a player may have their vision impaired by the brightness of the sun.